Twisted orbifold Gromov-Witten invariants: Introduction and statement of results

 ``Twisted Gromov-Witten invariants'' are obtained from the usual ones by systematically inserting in the correlators multiplicative classes of certain bundles.
-We first describe the result of \cite{tseng} on twisted orbifold GW invariants, and then explain our generalizations.
-Let $E\in K^0(\ix)$, let a general multiplicative class be
+For a vector bundle $E$, a general multiplicative class is of the form